 The upper Rio Grande corridor — where ancient lake sediments and volcanic ash meet centuries of acequia irrigation, and the soil remembers all of it.

 The Tesuque Formation is laterally inconsistent — the fine-grained members are expansive, the coarser members are not, and they are often stacked and interbedded.
-This creates differential movement within a single foundation footprint.
-Houses that have been irrigated for decades or that sit near old acequias have been wetted and dried repeatedly — the soil has often already compressed what it will compress, but lateral variability still produces differential settlement.
+This creates differential settlement within a single foundation footprint.
+Houses that have been irrigated for decades or that sit near old acequias have been wetted and dried repeatedly — the soil has often already compressed what it will compress, but lateral variability still produces differential movement.
 Los Alamos sits on Bandelier Tuff at the canyon rim, which introduces a different hazard: shallow rock with variable depth to competent bearing.

 Santa Fe · Española · Los Alamos · White Rock · Pojoaque · Nambé · Tesuque · Chimayó · Alcalde · Dixon · Velarde · Hernandez · Chamita · Abiquiu · El Rito · Medanales · Truchas · Cordova · Ojo Sarco · San Ildefonso Pueblo · Nambé Pueblo · Pojoaque Pueblo · Tesuque Pueblo · Ohkay Owingeh · Santa Clara Pueblo · Jacona · Jaconita · La Cienega · La Bajada · Agua Fria · Galisteo · Pecos · Glorieta · Lamy